12 Response Templates for Tricky Customer Service Emails

 When a customer does not want to pay the stated price.

 We really appreciate your business with us!
-While we don't offer discounts, I do want to make sure you're getting the most you can for your money.
-You mentioned that XYZ Widget is cheaper, but there are a couple of key differences you might not know about.
+While we don't offer discounts, I do want to make sure you're getting the most you can for your money¹.
+You mentioned that <competitor> is cheaper², but there are a couple of key differences you might not know about.

 I’ve just had a look at your account, and one thing I noticed is that you're not using <feature> right now.
-A lot of our customers find that is a really useful tool for them to achieve <a common goal>.
+A lot of our customers find that is a really useful tool³ for them to achieve <a common goal>.
 That makes our product really cost effective for them.
-Check out this case study from WorldWideWidgets for example: <URL>
+Check out this case study from <customer>⁴ for example: <URL>.

 Of course, I can understand that you may have an immediate need to reduce your ongoing costs.
-If that’s the case then I have a couple of options for you:
+If that’s the case then I have a couple of options for you⁵:

-- You could move down to our basic plan, and save $Y, though you would lose accesss to <features> that I can see you’re frequently using.
+You could move down to our basic plan and save <$Y>, though you would lose access to <features> that I can see you’re frequently using.

 If we can help you understand these options better, or if you’d like help getting more out of your account, hit reply and let us know!
 We’re here to help whenever you need it.